spawnlang/playground/server/README.md

-# V Playground Server
+# Spawn Playground Server

-This is the server for the V Playground.
+This is the server for the Spawn Playground.

 ## Endpoints